drogatkin/music-barrel/README.md

 13. Show song/album artwork
 14. Research on net for song, album, artist details
 15. Adding new songs by uploading and other ways
+16. Collaborative editing dynamic party playlist (no one software provides the feature yet)

 Technologies